 Incredible splendour awaits those who step inside the palace to explore.
-The chapel, Guard’s and Giant’s Hall, the Lorraine Room and particularly the Empress Elisabeth Apartment, show off the great wealth of the Habsburg Dynasty.
+The chapel, Guard’s and Giant’s Hall, the Lorraine Room, and particularly the Empress Elisabeth Apartment, show off the great wealth of the Habsburg Dynasty.

 The collection of 18th century artworks, furnishings and tapestries is unparalleled and gives visitors an authentic sense of what it was like to live in Innsbruck during that era.

-The Court Church of Innsbruck is situated on the border of the historic district, and is famous as the final resting place of emperor Maximilian I. The emperor ordered the building of 40 bronze statues, but just 28 of these were ever completed.
+The Court Church of Innsbruck is situated on the border of the historic district, and is famous as the final resting place of emperor Maximilian I. The emperor ordered the building of 40 bronze statues, but just 28 of them were ever completed.